0xbharath/art-of-packet-crafting-with-scapy/README.md

 Online notes for this workshop is available at - https://www.disruptivelabs.in/training/packet-crafting-scapy/

+Virtual machine for the workshop is available at - https://archive.org/details/pysos_class3_labs_32bit.7z

 ## Prerequisites
 - Little bit of programming experience in some language, not necessarily Python is preferable. (enough to know what's a "variable" or "if statement" etc)
 - Knowledge of Linux command-line skills is necessary but we'll pick it up in the workshop.
 (Usage of commands like cd, ls, grep, less...)